-How to Use Keywords for SEO
+How to Use Keywords for SEO (And Where to Put Keywords for SEO)

 Search engines crawl and index websites on a regular basis.
 When a user enters a keyword in the search bar, the search engine reviews all potential pages that are indexed to find the best pages that match the search terms.
 In order to determine which pages to show the user, search engines use a complex algorithm.
 Part of that algorithm includes looking at the keywords on your page.
 If your page has keywords that match the user’s search term, your site will be more likely to rank higher.

-The first step in starting to use keywords for SEO is to develop a list of keywords you want to target.
+The first step in starting to use keywords for SEO is to develop a list of optimal keywords you want to target.
 The keywords you choose should be keywords that your target market would be likely to use.
 When you create a keyword list, you should determine which keywords you want to use on each page.
 Since you don’t want your pages to compete with each other, it is best to use unique keywords on each page of your website.

 Because broad terms tend to be very competitive and are harder to rank for, you will want to target more long-tail keywords.
 Long-tail keywords are 3- or 4-word keyword phrases.
 These phrases can be highly specific to what your target market is searching for online.
 As you conduct research, make sure you include these long-tail keywords on your list.

 Competitor analysis is another crucial element of keyword research.
-Seeing what keywords your competitors rank for can provide insight into the types of keywords you should use on your website.
+Seeing the keywords your competitors rank for can provide insight into the types of keywords you should use on your website.
 Analyzing the top ranking pages for keywords can help you determine the likelihood of your page ranking in the top positions on the SERP.
 If pages ranking in the first position are high-authority sites like Amazon, it may be harder for your site to rank.

 There are many tools you can use to conduct keyword research.
 Google’s Keyword Planner tool provides the average monthly search volume for keywords so you can evaluate the potential traffic you could gain if you start ranking higher for that keyword.
 In addition, tools like SEMRush or SpyFu can provide insight into the competitiveness and search volume for keywords.